8 Public key infrastructure and X.509 digital certificates: Know who you’re talking to

 - Inspecting X.509 digital certificates for key fields that developers need to know

-- Verifying X.509 certificates to decide if a certificate is trustworthy
+- Verifying X.509 certificates to decide whether a certificate is trustworthy

-Now, let’s imagine we need to establish a secure connection between a client and a server at Acme Inc. At first glance, this might sound straightforward, but there are important details to consider.
-For instance, when the client and server set up their connection, they exchange public keys.
-This exchange happens before encryption is in place—meaning it takes place over an unsecured channel.
+Now let’s imagine that we need to establish a secure connection between a client and a server at ACME, Inc. At first glance, this might sound straightforward, but we have important details to consider.
+When the client and server set up their connection, for example, they exchange public keys.
+This exchange happens before encryption is in place, so it takes place over an unsecured channel.